wl1390/Hygieia-Instruction/README.md

 Start a mongoDB session by running `mongod` if there isn't one already running.

+If `mongod` is not working, try `sudo mongod` or `mongod --repair && mongod` depending on the error.

 Run `mongo` to start a mongo shell.

 Create a new database with custom name, for example "database", by running `use database`